-Subject: Councillor's Bill No. Re: Water and Sewer Rate Adjustments
+Subject:TABLED - Councillor's Bill No. 61 re Water and Sewer Rate AdjustmentsPrepared by:Kelly DiNatale, Water Resources Manager

-Prepared by: Kelly DiNatale, Water Resources Manager Ellen Richardson, Utility Billing Manager Katie Parrot, Water Resources Intern
+Ellen Richardson, Utility Billing Manager

+Katie Parrot, Water Resources Intern

-City Council action is requested on the attached Councillor's Bill that implements the proposed water and sewer rate adjustments for budget years 1999 and 2000..
+City Council tabled action on this item at the October 12th Council meeting since all members of Council were not present.
+Council action is now requested on the attached Councillor's Bill that implements the proposed water and sewer rate adjustments for budget years 1999 and 2000.